 Cloudflare Firewall Rules is a flexible and intuitive framework for filtering HTTP requests.
 It gives you fine-grained control over which requests reach your applications.

 Fundamentally, Firewall Rules gives you the power to proactively inspect incoming site traffic and automatically respond to threats.
 You define expressions that tell Cloudflare what to look for and specify the appropriate action to take when those criteria are satisfied.

 Cloudflare Firewall Rules is available to all customers.
-Keep in mind that the number of firewall rules you can have active on your account is based on your type of plan, as is support for the Log action and support for regular expressions.
-The table below outlines the entitlements and features available with each customer plan.
+However, the number of active Firewall Rules you can have and support for the Log action and regular expressions depend on your Cloudflare plan.

 This table outlines the Firewall Rules features and entitlements available with each customer plan:

 Those eager to dive straight into the technical details can refer to these topics: